How to Start an Email Newsletter With Tips & Examples

 1. Acts as a direct communication with your audience

 Email newsletters provide a direct channel to communicate with your audience without relying on algorithms or third-party platforms.
-With email newsletters, you have control over when and how you communicate with your audience.
+With email newsletters, you have complete control over when and how you communicate with your audience.
 Since your subscribers have willingly opted in to receive your newsletters, they are more receptive to the content you provide.

 2. Increases brand awareness